uzh-bf/klicker-uzh/docs/docs/basics/audience_view.md

 ![Audience View Mobile](assets/audience_view_mobile.png)

 To continue with the tutorial, respond to your question on the left side and add some feedback with the options on the right side.
 You can then return to your _Running Session_ screen, where you will see the feedbacks you have just added.
-Click on [Evaluation (Results)](evaluation.md) to continue.
+Click on [Audience Interaction](audience_interaction.md) to continue.